Ancient Roman and Byzantine domes: Overview

 In Byzantine architecture, a supporting structure of four arches with pendentives between them allowed the spaces below domes to be opened up.
 Pendentives allowed for weight loads to be concentrated at just four points on a more practical square plan, rather than a circle.
+In west Asia Minor, most vaulted churches had rectangular bays defined by piers supporting arches spanning up to 14 meters and sail vaults or hemispherical domes on pendentives.
 Until the 9th century, domes were low with thick buttressing and did not project much into the exterior of their buildings.
 Drums were cylindrical when used and likewise low and thick.
 After the 9th century, domes were built higher and used polygonal drums decorated with engaged columns and arcades.
 Exterior dome decoration was more elaborate by the 12th century and included engaged columns along with niches, blind arcades, and string courses.
 Multiple domes on a single building were normal.
+A "so-called 'Athenian dome'" type had an octagonal drum with a corrugated cornice of semi-circular eaves and a thin marble column at each corner.
+Typically there was a single window on each side of the octagon.
+Byzantine dome interiors that were uniformly illuminated, and often brighter than other interior surfaces, achieved this through deliberately shaped windowsills that reflected light up and into the dome.

 Domes were important elements of baptisteries, churches, and tombs.
 They were normally hemispherical and had, with occasional exceptions, windowed drums.
 Roofing for domes ranged from simple ceramic tile to more expensive, more durable, and more form-fitting lead sheeting.
 The domes and drums typically incorporated wooden tension rings at several levels to resist deformation in the mortar and allow for faster construction.
 Metal clamps between stone cornice blocks, metal tie rods, and metal chains were also used to stabilize domed buildings.
 Timber belts at the bases of domes helped to stabilize the walls below them during earthquakes, but the domes themselves remained vulnerable to collapse.
 The surviving ribbed or pumpkin dome examples in Constantinople are structurally equivalent and those techniques were used interchangeably, with the number of divisions corresponding to the number of windows.
 Aided by the small scale of churches after the 6th century, such ribbed domes could be built with formwork only for the ribs.
 Pumpkin domes could have been built in self-supporting rings and small domical vaults were effectively corbelled, dispensing with formwork altogether.